psganesh/TestNotes/AWS_Notes.md

 # Compute *
 - EC2 (Elastic Compute Cloud) – vm in AWS platform
 - EC2 container service - this is where you manage & run docker container at scale
-- Elastic BeanStalk - (developer who dont understand AWS, they will just upload code to this) then it provision things like auto Scaling groups, Load balancing, EC2 instance and etc
+- Elastic BeanStalk - (developer who don't understand AWS, they will just upload code to this) then it provision things like auto Scaling groups, Load balancing, EC2 instance and etc
-- Lambda - code - upload into cloud and control it. eg. lambda function will be triggered if any image is uploaded and text will be writing on top (overlay) of it using lambda.
+- Lambda - code - upload into cloud and control it.
+E.g., lambda function will be triggered if any image is uploaded and text will be writing on top (overlay) of it using lambda.
 - Lightsail – Virtual private service, provisioning a server with fixed IP address (RDP access for windows, SSH for Linux) - Control through Management console - Like lower version of EC2 :)
 - Batch –  Batch computing in cloud